wwplato/wwplato.github.io/_pages/about.md

 <!-- I do not hire summer or winter interns as I make several (business) trips during those times.   -->

 Recent News
 -----
+* Jun, 2025.
+5 papers in total accepted to **MICCAI** 2025 from our group.
+Congratulation!
 * May, 2025.
 I have been awarded **NRF Basic Research Lab (BRL, 기초연구실)** as a PI (with Dr. Lee and Dr. Lyu from POSTECH and Dr. Ahn from KAIST)! [~$1,100,000]
 * May, 2025.
 I am participating in *Research Group for Next-Generation Strategies in Brain Glymphatic and Neural Regulation* with KIOM. [~$18,500,000]
 * May, 2025.
 2 papers **provisionally accepted** to **MICCAI** 2025 from our group (top ~9%)!
 We will get more accepted after rebuttal.